stuycs-gh-classrooms/nxtm-p01-pd10-the-chainsaw-man-church/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- WASD for movement
+- f to parry
+- r to reload
+- t to restart
+- space to blow up

 Mouse Control:
-- Mouse movement:
+- Mouse movement: Angle
-- Mouse pressed:
+- Mouse pressed: Shoot

 ### Classes